Tax Benefits of Leasing a Commercial Coffee Machine

 Leasing equipment generally carries certain tax benefits.
 Our coffee machines are available to buy or lease, but most businesses find leasing their coffee machine far more cost-effective – even if you can afford to buy your machine outright.

-When you lease a commercial coffee machine from Nationwide, you pay a set monthly sum for its use, with the option to own that machine at the end of the lease for a final payment of one month’s rent.
-Alternatively, you can end your contract or begin a new lease on a newer machine.
+When you lease a commercial coffee machine from Nationwide, you pay a set monthly sum for its use.
+At the end of the lease, you can either return the machine, continue the lease, or change for a newer and better coffee machine.
 HMRC treats equipment leasing differently to capital purchases when it comes to tax.
 Rentals and leases are a 100% tax-allowable business expense, so you can offset them against your pre-tax profit for as long as you lease the equipment.
 This reduces your tax bill.
 If you’re registered for VAT, you can also reclaim the VAT, of course.
 Capital assets – which you’ve bought outright – depreciate in value, and depreciation isn’t an allowable expense for tax purposes.
 As with all tax matters, we strongly recommend talking to your financial adviser or business accountant for a full breakdown of the tax advantages of leasing business equipment.

 Buying vs leasing a coffee machine – why hiring your coffee machine saves money